Pope & Talbot, Inc.: History

 To ship product Pope & Talbot acquired ships.
 In 1852, Pope & Talbot opened a lumberyard and at Port Gamble, Washington started construction of a lumber mill and start the firm Puget Mill Company.
 To feed the mill Pope & Talbot purchased timberland, by 1892 owning 186,000 acres.
 In 1925, the Puget Mill Company mill was sold to Charles R. McCormick Lumber Company.
 In 1938, the Pope & Talbot families owned the mill again after McCormick was unable to make payments.
 In 1940, the Puget Mill Company was renamed Pope & Talbot, Inc. Pope & Talbot, Inc. was active in supporting the World War II effort with lumber and ship.
 The mill ran 24/7 for the war.
 In 1963, Pope & Talbot exited the shipping trade and sold off the remaining four ships in the Pope & Talbot fleet.
 In 1972 Pope & Talbot went public, selling stocks.
 In 1978 Pope & Talbot open a pulp plant in Halsey, Oregon, kraft pulp mill.
 In 1992, Pope & Talbot purchased a sawmill in Castlegar, British Columbia.
 Sawmill at Port Gamble is closed in 1995, after 142 years of use.
 In 1999, Pope & Talbot purchased Harmac Pacific in Nanaimo, British Columbia.
 In 2001, Pope & Talbot purchased Norske Skog Canada's Mackenzie Pulp mill in northern British Columbia.
 Pope & Talbot as both a pulp / paper line and lumber - wood line.
 At the time the company receiver divested lumber mill operations their mills were one in South Dakota and three in British Columbia.
 Pope & Talbot went bankrupt in 2008 and the lumber mills were divested.
 A timberland investment and management company named Pope Resources was spun off.
 In 2020 Pope Resources was acquired by a larger East Coast based lumber company Rayonier.
 Rayonier was originally also founded on the Olympic Peninsula.

 The Legend of White Gold (1988)

-Joseph Rassulo directed a western television movie starring Richard Glover as Andrew Pope and Nick Young as Fred Talbot.
+Joseph Rassulo directed a television movie starring Richard Glover as Andrew Pope and Nick Young as Fred Talbot.
+It is a 20 minute promotional spoof of John Ford western films produced for Pope & Talbot by Turtledove Clemens, which won a bronze medal at the 32nd annual International Film & TV Festival of New York and Best in the West award from the Business and Professional Advertising Association.